TRON-Bioinformatics/neofox/README.md

 The integration tests run over some real datasets and they take some time to run.

-The integration test that runs the whle program over a relevant dataset can be run as follows:
+The integration test that runs the whole program over a relevant dataset can be run as follows:
 ```
-python -m unittest neofox.tests.integration_tests.test_input
+python -m unittest neofox.tests.integration_tests.test_neofox
 ```

+#### Regression tests

+This last test (ie: `test_neofox`) writes its output to a file named `neofox/tests/resources/output_yyyymmddHHMMSS.txt`.
+If there is an existing file named `neofox/tests/resources/output_previous.txt` then it loads both files in memory and compares them.
+It outputs whether there are some lost or gained columns and for the common columns it evaluates if the values are the same.
+If they are the same the file `output_previous.txt` is overwritten by the new file, otherwise it outputs the details of the differing columns.

 ### Run unit tests